How to Navigate Decision Fatigue When Every Choice Feels Like Too Much

 10. Remove decisions that don’t need to exist

-Some decisions disappear entirely when the underlying question changes.
-Many “choices” only exist because of how you’re framing them.
-These patterns often create unnecessary decisions:
+Some decisions can disappear when the underlying question changes.
+Some “choices” only exist because of how they are framed.
+These patterns can create unnecessary decisions:

 - believing something needs to be decided now, or at all